Last Updated on Tuesday, 21 February 2012 13:55

 Types of Testing For Food Intolerance

 Have you had clinical tests for food intolerance, followed all the instructions - but still suffer with symptoms?
-Unfortunately this happens a lot . . . but we must not blame doctors.
-It is the clinical tests themselves which can be unreliable. |
+Clinical testing frequently gives 'inconclusive' answers - requires a whole series of tests.
+But the Journal Method is fast and accurate. |

 Clinical Tests from your Doctor